maurosampietro/UltraMapper/README.md

 Check out the [wiki](https://github.com/maurosampietro/UltraMapper/wiki/Getting-started) for more information and advanced scenarios

-Why should I use UltraMapper instead of known alternatives like AutoMapper, ExpressMapper or TinyMapper?
+Why should I use UltraMapper instead of well-known alternatives?
 --------------------------------

 The answer is ReferenceTracking, Reliability, Performance and Maintainability.